Abira, Hokkaido: History

+Demographics

+Per Japanese census data, the population of Abira has declined in recent decades.

 Economy

 Industry

 Agriculture is the main industry for Abira.
 Abira's Toasa area is especially famous for its breeding of dairy cattle, which are then sent all over Japan.
 Another specialty is cantaloupe.
 Asahi Melon is a well known brand from the area.

 Horse breeding is also a thriving industry in Abira, such as Yoshida Bokujo (Yoshida Ranch) in the Hayakita-Tomioka area and Northern Farm in the Hayakita-genbu area.
 The local horse breeding industry actively participates in the JRA Central Horse Racing.
 Many offsprings of famous stallions, such as Marzensky and 2005's Japanese Triple Crown of Thoroughbred Racing winner Deep Impact, are bred here.